Frequently Asked Questions

 You can help by telling others about hospice and the Hospice Patients Alliance, our website, book and services.
 If you maintain a website, please consider placing a link to the HPA website on your site.
 This helps others access the vital information and services provided by Hospice Patients Alliance.

-The Hospice Patients Alliance is 100% (one hundred percent) supported by tax-deductible donations from people like you.
+The Hospice Patients Alliance is 100% supported by donations from people like you.
 We receive no funding from any hospice, hospice lobbying group or organization or foundation, so that we can maintain our independence and remain true to you and your loved ones!
 You can support our mission by donating online to the Hospice Patients Alliance right here at our secure donation web page..

 Aren't there other organizations like yours